gradle/gradle/design-docs/incremental-build.md

 ### Test coverage

 1. Incremental task action is executed with rebuild context when run for the first time
-2. Incremental task action is executed with a an empty incremental context when run with no changes
+2. Incremental task action is skipped when run with no changes since last execution
 3. Incremental task is executed with incremental context when run with:
     - Single added input file
     - Single removed input file
     - Single modified input file
+    - All input files removed
 4. Incremental task action is executed with 'rebuild' context (every input file flagged as "added") when:
     - Input property value has changed since previous execution
     - Task class has changed since previous execution